 Moreover, some of these genetic loci are also implicated in other inflammatory conditions.
 Extensive research has led to the identification of new genetic loci, many of which are concurrently associated with both CD and UC.
 Furthermore, certain genetic loci appear to have been subjected to evolutionary selective pressures, favoring either a single allele (directional selection) or the maintenance of both alleles (balancing selection) (11, 17-20).
-Additionally, numerous genetic loci associated with IBD are implicated in other immune-mediated disorders, such as is polymorphisms in the UC subtype of IBD.
+Additionally, numerous genetic loci associated with IBD are implicated in other immune-mediated disorders, such as ankylosing spondylitis and psoriasis.
+There is also a significant overlap between the genetic loci predisposing individuals to IBD and those linked to mycobacterial infections.